Adaptive Instance Distillation for Object Detection in Autonomous Driving: Experiments and Results

 \subsection{Qualitative Analysis}

-Fig \ref{fig:Example1} shows some qualitative results of our AID distilled model and the two other baselines on the KITTI dataset.
-From the top row to the bottom, the results are respectively generated by the 1) teacher baseline model, 2) Zhang \etal~\cite{zhang2021improve}'s model, and 3) our AID-distilled model.
-For the readers' convenience, we highlighted some of the prediction differences between our AID-based model and the other baseline models using green oval boxes.
-In the top two images, the teacher baseline model performs badly.
-For example, in the upper left image, the teacher baseline model incorrectly detected the fence as a car in the left part of the image.
-In the upper right image, the teacher baseline model generated duplicate bounding boxes to locate the pedestrian and the car that overlap each other in the right part of the image.
-The distilled baseline model (Zhang \etal~\cite{zhang2021improve}) performed better than the teacher baseline model (the middle two images).
-The middle left image shows that the distilled baseline model (Zhang \etal~\cite{zhang2021improve}) did not make the same mistakes as the teacher baseline model.
-However, on the right side of the middle right image, the model derived by Zhang \etal~\cite{zhang2021improve}'s method also struggles to find the correct bounding boxes for the pedestrian and the car.
+Fig. \ref{fig:kitti} shows random qualitative results of our AID self-distilled GFL model and the two other GFL models with ResNet-101 as the backbone on the KITTI dataset.
+From top to bottom, the results are respectively generated by 1) the teacher baseline GFL model, 2) Zhang \etal~\cite{zhang2021improve}'s model, and 3) our AID-distilled model.
+For the readers' convenience, we highlighted the prediction differences between our AID-based model and the other baseline models using green ovals.
+In the upper left image, the teacher baseline model incorrectly detected the fence as a car in the left part of the image.
+In the upper right image, the teacher baseline model generated a bunch of approximate bounding boxes to locate the pedestrian and the car that overlap each other in the right part of the image.
+According to the middle two images, Zhang \etal~\cite{zhang2021improve}'s attention-guided method's distilled GFL model performed better than the non-distilled baseline GFL model.
+In the middle left image, the distilled baseline model (Zhang \etal~\cite{zhang2021improve}) did not make the same mistakes as the teacher baseline model.
+However, in the middle right image, the model derived by Zhang \etal~\cite{zhang2021improve}'s method still struggles to find the correct bounding boxes for the overlapping objects.
 Our AID-distilled model not only inherits the benefits of the existing KD approach but also has better detection capability for overlapping objects and small-scale objects.
-For example, in the down-left image, our AID distilled model did not make the same wrong prediction as the teacher baseline model and had higher confidence scores for small-scale objects at the far end of the street (marked with the smaller green oval box in the distance).
-Moreover, on the right side of in the down-right image, our model correctly detected the pedestrian and the car without generating any false positive prediction.
-On the left side of the same image, our AID-based model also successfully detected the car behind the pole, something the previous two comparison models failed to achieve.
+For example, in the down-left image, our AID distilled model did not make the same wrong prediction as the teacher baseline model and had higher confidence scores for small-scale objects at the far end of the street (marked with the smaller green oval).
+Moreover, in the down-right image, our model correctly detected the pedestrian and the car without generating any false positive prediction.
+In the same image, our AID-based model also successfully detected the small object behind the pole (as shown in the left green oval), something the previous two competing models failed to achieve.